jw3/akka-injects/README.md

 - SPI is provided by registering Modules as services
 - Use lazy to break cycles
 - Actor injection is for new instances only
+- the application config is available by default through the Config binding

 #### Todos